stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 on the floor, and half burying me beneath its swiftly multiplying coils.
 Soon I was completely engulfed and gasping for breath as the increasing convolutions submerged and stifled me.
 My senses tottered again, and I vainly tried to fight off a menace desperate and ineluctable.
-It was not merely that I was tortured beyond human endurance&mdash;not merely that life and breath seemed to be crushed slowly out of me&mdash;it was the knowledge of   what those unnatural lengths of rope implied,   and the consciousness of what unknown and incalculable gulfs of inner earth must at this moment be surrounding me.
+It was not merely that I was tortured beyond human endurance--not merely that life and breath seemed to be crushed slowly out of me--it was the knowledge of   what those unnatural lengths of rope implied,   and the consciousness of what unknown and incalculable gulfs of inner earth must at this moment be surrounding me.
 My endless descent and swinging flight through goblin space, then, must have been real; and even now I must be lying helpless in some nameless